Doing photography indoors without a flash can be tricky. You may not have a flash handy or just want a natural light look.

 You can even use lateral light from a window for professional work, as you can see in our article on corporate portrait lighting.

 Tip #5: Don’t Include the Window in Your Frame

 When using window light as your main source of light, it’s best to avoid having the window in your frame.

 The reason being is that the exposures between indoors and outdoors is completely different.
 So if you’ve got your exposure set up for the indoor portion of your frame, the outdoor portion will likely be completely blown out with white highlights.

 This is not a hard and fast rule, but just know that pure white usually won’t add much to your composition and doesn’t print well in general.

 I used to kind of freak out whenever I had to take portraits indoors.
-But after learning this simple window lighting technique, it freed my mind up to think about my composition and other things.
+But after learning these indoor photography tips without flash, it freed my mind up to think about my composition and other things.